shdown/luastatus/plugins/xtitle/README.rst

 Overview
 ========
-This plugin monitors active window title.
+This plugin monitors the title of the active window.

 Options
 =======